-The Blue Shield Promise website is offered in multiple language formats.
-Members can click the global icon located on the top left corner of the Blue Shield Promise homepage at www.blueshieldca.com/en/bsp to select their desired threshold language.
-The following are additional multilingual resources found on the Blue Shield Promise website:
+- The Blue Shield Promise website is offered in multiple language formats.
+Members can click the global icon located on the top left corner of our homepage to select their desired threshold language. - Members can request confidential information using multilingual request forms on our Confidential Communications Request page. - Please visit our Cultural awareness and linguistics program website to download a copy of the Language Assistance Sign.